Roger Wolfson Gives Reasons To Spend Less Time on Social Media

 If we take the likes of Twitter where you are restricted to how much you can type, so to speak, you find that extreme opinions very quickly take hold and that you have to be on the extreme of one side or the extreme of the other.
 This is the same on many controversial topics such as race, gender, violence, and justice, which we have to pick aside.
 Life isn’t like this, at least not real life, and because there is no space for ambiguity, there is mass pressure on you to make a decision.

 So much of what we see on social media is fake, and that is down to 2 particular reasons.
 First of all, there are hundreds of thousands of accounts that are set up falsely by troll farms, which are there to simply put forward a certain narrative.
 Naturally, people then engage with the narrative and it all came about thanks to trolls and fake accounts.
 The second type of fake is what people post when they want to show the world that their life is great.
 Sadly these people’s lives are so very rarely as amazing as they want you to think, but the perception from others is that this is what they have to live up to, and the circle of falseness continues.
 Very few people are ‘real’ and even less of those ‘people are real.

 Very often we may feel as though we are living in the moment and enjoying time with our friends and families, or enjoying the food we are eating or the activities which we are doing.
 Unfortunately, however, most of us are so focused on our social media that we are only physically present in these moments, but not emotionally.
 Since putting social media down, I have certainly found that I am able to be more present when I am with people, and not focused on telling the world how great a time I am having.

-Give you and your mind a rest, take a while off social media, and just see how great you feel.
+Give yourself and your mind a rest, take a while off social media and just see how great you feel.